Back to Rock Island

 One morning, a large rainbow colored parrot flew through the open window of Bruns’s room, perched atop his bedpost, and started squawking, “What’s my name, what’s my name?!”
 Bruns replied, “Callie Topaz.”
 Thereafter, each morning, as the parrot requested, Bruns gave him a new name: “Lazarine Wess,” “Plinakot Hayes,” “Phillipe Undu,” “Telltom,” “Limon Devoy,” “Klepbo Green,” …on and on.
 The parrot was thrilled with each day’s new sing-song identity.
 Throughout his travels, Otto Bruns offered, to his parrot friend and others, the magic of reinvention from day to day and place to place.

-The maroons of the hills helped him rebuild his ship, and as the masthead was fixed to the reincarnated Volle Maan, they loaded the molasses they had amassed from harvesting their sugar cane from their hidden valley fields into the cargo hold.
-Once Bruns set sail, nothing could stop him.
+The maroons of the hills helped him rebuild his ship, and as the masthead was fixed to the reincarnated Volle Maan, they loaded the molasses they had amassed from harvesting their sugar cane from their hidden valley fields into the cargo hold, then they got busy on deck as the new crew for the reincarnated ship they had brought back to life.
+At the last minute, a mysterious woman whom the Spanish had called “Linda” joined the maroons on deck and settled in the bow.
+Once Bruns set sail, no one or nothing could stop him.
 English pirate ships with Spanish flags sunk to the bottom in the wake of Captain Bruns and the Volle Maan.
-Moroccan marauders and French privateers fell to the depths beneath the blank surface of the sea where dreams endlessly gathered and glided and frothed and slipped and broke and reformed while Bruns, under his hat adorned with big bird feathers of starlight sailed on.
+Moroccan marauders and French privateers fell to the depths beneath the blank surface of the sea where dreams endlessly gathered and glided and frothed and slipped and broke and reformed, while Bruns under his hat adorned with big bird feathers of starlight sailed on.
 The seventeenth century oceans, from the roiling seas of the far east to the placid Caribbean after the tumultuous Atlantic, lured and swallowed countless men and women who set out for something and found blue-green eternity beneath the waves.
 Bruns sailed on.

 He sailed to Barbados to sell the maroon’s molasses on the exchange there and then to proceed up the coast of North America after loading a cargo of colorful birds and their mysterious caretaker, Terendike Woo, a small, bald, wrinkled man of unknown origins who spoke only in bird songs that no one could understand but that made everyone feel at ease.
 He had been first sighted sitting atop a tropical almond tree in Holetown just as the Volle Maan appeared on the horizon.